hm-lang/core/proposals/intro.md

 The integer division operator, `//`, will return an integer, rounded towards zero, e.g.,`3//4 == 0` and `-3//4 == 0`.
 Also, `5//4 = 1` and `-5//4 = -1`, and `12 // 3 == 4` as expected.
+If any operand is a double, the resulting value will be an integer double, e.g., `5.1 // 2 == 2.0`.

 The modulus operator, `%`, will put the first operand into the range given by the second operand.
 E.g., `5 % 4 == 1`, `123.45 % 1 == 0.45`.
 Mathematically, we use the relation